 Most 4+1 students engage in research, service learning or internships in the summer between their 4th and 5th year.
 Students are eligible for the summer research grants and tuition scholarships for MA thesis research.

 See more information about the application requirements for the 4+1 program here.
-The 4+1 program has a separate application process from the standalone MA program.
-Applications for the 4+1 program are due by October 31, 2019.
+Applications for the 4+1 program for Fall 2020 have been extended until May 1, 2020.

 The one-year M.A. program in Medicine, Health and Society requires 30 credit hours of coursework and a comprehensive exam.
 Students may choose a thesis/practicum option or non-thesis option.
 Each graduate student works with a faculty mentor to craft an appropriate plan of study.
 Requirements include the 3-hour core colloquium, MHS 6100 Theories and Methods in Critical Health Studies, an introduction to graduate-level interdisciplinary work in medicine, health, and society, drawing on the perspectives of anthropology, economics, history, political science and policy studies, philosophy, religious studies, and sociology.
 Additional requirements include MHS 7100 Research Workshop, MHS 7000 Interdisciplinary Research Methods, guided research or internship.
 A contract of courses must be formally approved by the student’s adviser and the MHS Director.